DfAC/DataAnalysisAndStatisticalInference/Unit6.md

 	* inference on the intercept is rarely done
 	* partitioning variability in y to explained and unexplained variability require analysis of variance (ANOVA)

+#Variability Partitioning

+* In ANOVA F statistics for the linear model is the ratio of explained to unexplained variability